 Another typical pricing structure that you’ll come across is the interchange-plus model.
-This pricing structure is a bit less straightforward than flat-rate pricing, but your monthly merchant services bill will delineate why each charge costs you exactly what it does.
+This pricing structure is a bit less straightforward than flat-rate pricing, but your monthly bill will delineate why each charge costs you exactly what it does.

 In fact, interchange-plus pricing gets its name from its transparency.
 “Interchange” denotes the amount your merchant services provider will pay a card distributor—like Visa or Mastercard—for each transaction.
-“Plus” denotes the markup your merchant services provider will charge your business.
+“Plus” denotes the markup your provider will charge your business.

 Finally, the last of the most common pricing styles you’ll find is tiered pricing.
-With tiered pricing, merchant services providers bundle their services into pricing tiers.
+With tiered pricing, providers bundle their services into pricing tiers.
 Based on your business’s transaction volume, your provider will assign you a pricing tier.

 Here’s a far-from-exhaustive list of some of the more common fees you should be aware of:

-Depending on which version of merchant services best addresses your business’s needs, let’s run through your next steps for finding the best merchant services for your business.
+Let’s run through your next steps for finding the best merchant services for your business.

 Then you should look to merchant services that offer payment gateways.
 As a reminder, payment gateways will allow your business to securely process online card payments from your customers.